 Will the cork fall apart or get nasty?

 Cork is resilient and waterproof and has been used in lots of abusive applications such as shoes, sandals and flooring.
 Beyond that it has inherent anti-fungal and antibacterial properties that prevent all sorts of nasties.
 It is also renewable, recyclable and non allergenic.

 How long does it take to make one?

-Each one takes a bit of time.
+10 hours or more.
 The cork ones require more hand assembly and processing of the cork.
 About 1/3rd of the time it takes is on the machine and the last 2/3rds of the time are manual.

 How long do I have to wait once I place an order?

 Sometimes we have to do a little extra work to finish drying out a piece of wood, especially if it is a custom choice.
 This can take 6-10 weeks or even more in some circumstances.
 However, much of our wood is ready to cut and dry enough.
 We can build to a finished helmet in 2 weeks or less in these cases.
 We will let you know what to expect when you order.
 Otherwise you can contact us about specific examples.

 Will it crack if I drop it or it falls off the hood of the car?

 Generally, the tough epoxy and LPU finish along with the Polyurea reinforcement should prevent most incidental damage from mild bumps.
 However, wood is an organic material and it wants to absorb rather than deflect the energy of an impact so it is wise to take good care of your helmet when it is not on your head taking care of you.
 We can repair most incidental damage for a reasonable fee making the helmet as good as new should a careless moment cause real damage.